 Enhancing a team’s strengths and improving upon their weaknesses is how a manager demonstrates their leadership.
 They use fun, engaging activities to keep everyone motivated and boost team morale.

-A good manager must be able to pull information from multiple resources, make a decision, and organize a plan to act on it.
+A good manager must be able to pull information from multiple resources, like performance reviews or agent supervisor tools, make a decision based on it.
 It is their responsibility to delegate duties to ensure all tasks are completed correctly and on time.
 They will be in charge of making many routine decisions on a daily basis, while also making strategic choices when unique circumstances arise.

 As part of their decision-making process, many good managers will accept input from their boss and individuals on their team.
 But ultimately it will be up to them to come to the final conclusion.